wdi-sf-march-2014/notes/WarmUps/Methods/palindromes.md

 	racecar

-Directions: write a function called `is_palindrome` that returns `true` if a word is a palindrome or `false` if it isn't.
+Directions: write a method called `is_palindrome` that returns `true` if a word is a palindrome or `false` if it isn't.
+Don't use any built in string reversing method, only loops, iterators, or recursion.